 Event Photos by Victoria Wells.

-Marilee Sweeney is a packaging designer, photoshoot-maven, and brand navigator at Gastronaut Design; volunteering on the Communications Content Team.
+Marilee Sweeney designs packaging and branding at Gastronaut Design; volunteering on the Communications Content Team.